Print

 The Manheim Index is increasingly recognized by both financial and economic analysts as the premier indicator of pricing trends in the used vehicle market, but should not be considered indicative or predictive of any individual remarketer’s results.

-Wholesale used-vehicle prices (on a mix-, mileage-, and seasonally adjusted basis) were higher than those of December in the first 15 days of January.
-The mid-month Manheim Used Vehicle Value Index rose to 205.4, now showing a gain of 0.7% from the full month of January 2024.
-The seasonal adjustment dampened the results for the month, and it is marginally higher than last year in the first half of January.
-The non-adjusted price change in the first half of January rose 0.5% compared to December, and the unadjusted price is up a full 1% year over year.
-The average move for the month of January is a decrease of two-tenths of a point for seasonally adjusted values, showing that values are stronger at the beginning of 2025.
+Wholesale used-vehicle prices (on a mix-, mileage-, and seasonally adjusted basis) dropped from January in the first 15 days of February.
+The mid-month Manheim Used Vehicle Value Index fell to 203.3, now showing a decline of 0.2% from the full month of February 2024.
+The seasonal adjustment countered the February non-adjusted price increase.
+The non-adjusted price change in the first half of February rose 1.0% compared to January, and the unadjusted price is up 0.4% year over year.
+The average move for the month of February is an increase of nearly a full percentage point on non-adjusted values, indicating the appreciation observed thus far is lower than normal and the reason for the negative seasonal adjustment.

-Wholesale supply is up in mid-January.
-Leveraging Manheim sales and inventory data, wholesale supply ended December at an estimated 31 days, up two days from the end of November and flat compared to December 2023, also at 31 days.
-Wholesale supply continues to hold tighter at this time of year, running one day lower than the longer-term levels for this week.
-As of Jan.
-15, wholesale supply increased by two days from the end of December, moving to 33 days, up one day versus last year.
-It’s normal to see wholesale days’ supply rise in the first half of a new year, given the holiday impact on the sales calendar.
+Wholesale supply is up in mid-February.
+Leveraging Manheim sales and inventory data, wholesale supply ended January at an estimated 27 days, down four days from the end of December and flat compared to January 2024, also at 27 days.
+Wholesale supply continues to hold tighter at this time of year, running six days lower than the longer-term levels for this week.
+As of Feb.
+15, wholesale supply was unchanged from the end of January, at 27 days, and was flat versus last year

-Measures of consumer sentiment showing mixed trends in January.
-The initial January reading on Consumer Sentiment from the University of Michigan declined 1.1% to 73.2, which was weaker than expected and left the index down 7.3% year over year.
-Views of current conditions improved in January, but expectations declined.
-Expectations for inflation in one year jumped to 3.3% from 2.8%, and expectations for inflation in five years jumped to 3.3% from 3.0%.
-Consumers’ views of buying conditions for vehicles increased slightly to the best level since April 2024 as views of both prices and interest rates improved.
-The daily index of consumer sentiment from Morning Consult increased 0.9% through Jan.
-15. It increased 0.1% in December, extending a six-month upward trend.
-The daily index in mid-January was up 12.8% year over year.
-According to AAA, the average price of unleaded gasoline increased 0.4% to $3.10 per gallon in December and is up 1.3% as of Jan.
-15, remaining unchanged year over year.
+Measures of consumer sentiment show continued weakness in February.
+The initial February reading on Consumer Sentiment from the University of Michigan declined 4.6% to 67.8, which was weaker than expected and left the index down 11.8% year over year.
+Views of current conditions and expectations declined, with current conditions declining the most.
+Expectations for inflation in one year jumped to 4.3% from 3.3%, and expectations for inflation in five years increased slightly to 3.3% from 3.2%.
+Consumers’ views of buying conditions for vehicles declined slightly as views of prices deteriorated, but views of interest rates improved.
+The daily index of consumer sentiment from Morning Consult has declined 0.7% in February through Feb.
+17. It declined 0.1% in January, ending a six-month upward trend.
+The daily index in mid-February was up 9.1% year over year.
+According to AAA, the average price of unleaded gasoline increased by 1.3% to $3.16 per gallon in January and is up 1.9% as of Feb.
+16. Gas prices are down 4% year over year.